 - Those 1.6 million accidents a year are only the tip of the iceberg.
 In fact, one out of every four car accidents in the U.S. is caused by texting and driving.
 Glancing at your screen can cost you precious seconds – which can lead to collisions and accidents.

 - Consider how clear the information about drunk driving is.
 It’s obvious that you shouldn’t drive while drunk.
-Texting isn’t considered as “bad” as drunk driving, yet it’s 6 times more likely to cause an accident.
+Texting isn’t considered as “bad” like drunk driving, yet it’s 6 times more likely to cause an accident.
 It’s even more dangerous!
 Put the phone down.
 Wait to answer a call or respond to a text.
 You can always pull over – or just hold on for a few minutes.
 It’s worth your life.

 - How can texting possibly be so dangerous?
 Think about the amount of time you take your eyes off the road.
 The average text means you’re looking elsewhere for five seconds.
 If you’re going at 55 mph, that’s enough time to travel 100 yards.
 If someone’s stomped on the brakes in front of you, someone’s changed lanes, or someone runs into the road, you may not have time to stop and avoid an accident.